Louise Michel: Legacy

 Michel was among the more influential French political figures in the second half of the 19th century.
 She was also one of the more powerful women political theorists of her day.
 Her publications on social justice for the poor and the cause of the working classes were read in France and all over Europe.
 When she died in 1905 she was mourned by thousands.
 Memorial services were held all over France and in London.
 Although her writings are today forgotten, her name is remembered in the names of French streets, schools and parks.
 Michel became a national heroine in France and was revered as the "great citizen".
 A cultish image of Michel emerged.

 Shortly before her death, when returning from her exile in London, Michel had been dubbed "the angel of petrol", "the virago of the rabble" and "queen of the scum" by the conservative French press.
 In turn, Charles Ferdinand Gambon compared her to Jeanne d'Arc in reference to her role in the Paris Commune.
 This imagery was further propagandized by Edmond Lepelletier in 1911.
 The image of Michel as vierge rouge (red virgin) came to be used by conservative and liberal historians alike when recounting the story of the Paris Commune.

 Michel is regarded as a founder of anarcha-feminism.
 Despite the anti-authoritarian rhetoric, early anarchist thinkers maintained cultural orthodoxy when it came to the division of domestic labour and their personal relationships with women.
 The founder of French anarchism, Pierre-Joseph Proudhon was notorious for his sexist views.
 Michel, Teresa Claramunt, Lucy Parsons, Voltairine de Cleyre and Emma Goldman became prominent figures in the late 19th century pan-European and American anarchist movement.
-With the formation of the First International anarchist sections in various European countries under the leadership of Mikhail Bakunin, anarchism became noted for not only encouraging female participation in the political movement, but also for espousing the ideal of female emancipation.
+With the formation of the First International anarchist sections in various European countries under the leadership of Mikhail Bakunin, anarchism became noted for not only encouraging female participation in the political movement but also for espousing the ideal of female emancipation.

+In 1913-1914, the anarchist cooperative Le Cinéma du Peuple chose her first name to name the main character of its first film, Les Misères de l'aiguille.
+This is also likely the first feminist film in history.

+A movie by the French filmmaker Sarah Maldoror, The Commune, Louise Michel and Us (1971), now lost, was commissioned by the city of Saint-Denis.
 Michel was rediscovered by French feminists in the 1970s through the works of Xavière Gauthier.

-Academic interest in Michel's life and political writings was prompted in the 1970s by Édith Thomas's comprehensively researched biography.

-Louise Michel station on the Paris Metro, located in Levallois-Perret, is named for her.

 Michel is the subject of Mary M Talbot and Bryan Talbot's graphic work, The Red Virgin and the Vision of Utopia (2016).
 In 2020, street artist Banksy was credited for sending a rescue ship in the Mediterranean Sea and naming it after Michel.

+Academic interest in Michel's life and political writings was prompted in the 1970s by Édith Thomas's comprehensively researched biography.